GeekMaster117/Personal-AI-OS/README.md

 **Step by Step Flow**:
 1. Check device configuration:
     - Check if device_config.json exists
-    - Validates if the file contains compute optimal batchsize for CPU and GPU.
+    - Validates if the file contains compute optimal batch size for CPU and GPU.
     - If missing or incomplete, it will raise an error to run the benchmark first.
-2. Initialise Llama Wrapper with compute optimal batchsize for CPU and GPU.
+2. Initialise Llama Wrapper with compute optimal batch size for CPU and GPU.
-3. Cache System Prompt.

 **Features**:
 - Option to gracefully close and unload the model.